 - The keys and certs used in this procedure must be in PEM format.

-Retrieve the custom certificate's public and
+- Retrieve the custom certificate and private key.

-On the Configuration tab, in the
+On the Configuration data tab, in the

 puppet_enterprise::profile::console class, remove any